Actual source code: nepopts.c

 67: /*@

-68: NEPSetFromOptions - Sets NEP options from the options database.
+68: NEPSetFromOptions - Sets `NEP` options from the options database.

-69: This routine must be called before NEPSetUp() if the user is to be
+69: This routine must be called before `NEPSetUp()` if the user is to be

-70: allowed to set the solver type.
+70: allowed to configure the solver.

 72: Collective

-74: Input Parameters:
+74: Input Parameter:

 75: . nep - the nonlinear eigensolver context

-77: Notes:
+77: Note:

-78: To see all options, run your program with the -help option.
+78: To see all options, run your program with the `-help` option.

 80: Level: beginner

-82: .seealso: `NEPSetOptionsPrefix()`
+82: .seealso: [](ch:nep), `NEPSetOptionsPrefix()`

 83: @*/